reefer42/Xkaliber-repo/README.md

 https://www.youtube.com/watch?v=IcMNvZt0QmU&t=8s

-**for those looking for the official iso of xkaliber can be found here with support for steamdeck, pockets pcs and desktops amd64**
+**for those looking for the official iso of xkaliber can be found here with support for steamdeck, pocket pcs and desktops amd64**

 HAS HEAVY SUPPORT FOR TOUCH AND KEYBORDLESS DEVICES